palantir/atlasdb/docs/source/cluster_management/clis.rst

   - ``clean-transactions``
   - ``fast-forward``

-To run these CLIs, first ensure that all of your AtlasDB clients are all shut down, and then run the CLI with the ``--offline`` flag.
+To run these CLIs, first ensure that all of your AtlasDB clients are shut down, and then run the CLI with the ``--offline`` flag.

 For example, to run the ``fast-forward`` command with default settings, run ``./bin/atlasdb --offline timestamp fast-forward``.